luron-tristan/zelpy/README.md

 put center of rect where hitbox is going to be => rect follows hitbox

 order sprites by y position: highest y => on top

+### map

+needs to be below all of the other element in YSOrtedCameraGroup: add a surface and a rectangle for the floor => not a sprite in custom draw => draw it define a surface and blit it

+floor_offset_pos = self.floor_rect.topleft - self.offset
+self.display_surface.blit(self.floor_surf, floor_offset_pos)

+### Tile class

+needs to be more flexible
+It needs to be able to accept graphics with various sizes And it should be able to not accept a graphic at all